kpedro88/CondorProduction/README.md

 	* `[dir] = [val]`: directory and cache status (1 = cache, 0 = uncache) (one entry per directory)

 The name used for the collector and associated schedd(s) must match.

+(Limitation: if the log backup directory is specified in the `.prodconfig` file in location 2, `manageJobs.py` must be run in location 2 in order to use the specified backup directory.)

 ## Dependencies